X-Plane/xptools/Building.md

 ### Linux

-You will need the gcc compiler, version 5.4 or newer, which should be installed by default on pretty much any system.
-In addition you will need cmake version 3.0+ and developer files for a few libraries installed:
+You will need the gcc compiler, version 7 or newer, which should be installed by default on pretty much any system.

 * libc and make tools, package gcc-?-dev (the ? denotes the gcc version you want to use)

 * X11 and openGL.
 When the binary AMD or Nvida video drivers are installed - these all come with a full set of developer bindings.
 When using MESA drivers, package libglu-mesa and its dependencies will provide all these.

-* FTTK toolkit version 1.3, package libfltk1.3-dev
+* FLTK toolkit version 1.3, package libfltk1.3-dev
 * cURL, package libcurl4-openssl-dev

 When compiling WED 2.2 and earlier or XPTools version 15-3 and earlier - the Qt4 toolkit, package Qt4-dev is required instead of the FLTK toolkit.